 5.2.3 Kitchen bins

-A list will be posted in each kitchen nominating a responsible resident for each week of each term.
-That person must regularly check that the bins are not overfull, empty them whenever necessary.
-The large bins are at the front of the property, and they are emptied on Wednesday and Friday (General - blue) and Thursday (Recycling - green).
+Between you, you and your flatmates must regularly check that the bins are not overfull.
+Please empty them whenever necessary.
+The large bins are at the front of the property, and they are emptied early on Monday and Wednesday (General - blue) and Thursday (Recycling - green).

 There are boxes for recycling batteries and printer cartridges in the post room.